MrWyss/mrwyss.github.io/_posts/2023-04-22-tip-16-fun-with-tailscale-s-funnel.md

 ## Intro

-**Tailscale Funnel** is a secure and easy-to-use tool that allows you to share your resources with others over the internet without the need for complex setup or configuration (no router port forwarding).
+_**Tailscale Funnel** is a secure and easy-to-use tool that allows you to share your resources with others over the internet without the need for complex setup or configuration (no router port forwarding).
 It acts as a reverse proxy, similar to **Cloudflare Tunnel**, and features **public DNS** and **TLS termination**.
 This makes it a great option for quick self-hosting resources.
-Some use cases include:
+Some use cases include:_

-- Showcasing your development website to a co-worker, client or anyone on the internet
+- _Showcasing your development website to a co-worker, client or anyone on the internet_
-- Exposing self-hosted docker images to the internet
+- _Exposing self-hosted docker images to the internet_
-- Triggering webhooks on your dev device
+- _Triggering webhooks on your dev device_
-- Self-hosting a file or directory, see the idea I have at the end[^1]
+- _Self-hosting a file or directory, see the idea I have at the end[^1]_
-- etc.
+- _etc._

-I the next few steps, I will show you how to get started with **Tailscale Funnel**.
-I guess, the guide will work mostly on any Device (Linux, Windows or MacOS), but I have only tested it on a Raspberry Pi 400 with Raspberry Pi OS.
+In the next few steps, I will show you how to get started with **Tailscale Funnel**.
+I guess, the guide will work mostly on any Device (Linux, Windows or macOS), but I have only tested it on a Raspberry Pi 400 with Raspberry Pi OS.
 The Tailscale client version was 1.38.4.

 ## Prerequisites